Anna Farquhar: Career

-"The Inner Experiences of a Cabinet Officer's Wife" had been a faithful picture of the complexity of ambitions, which the outsider would have been astonished to meet with at the United States Capitol.
-It had been so true to life, that certain personages began to wonder if some of the characters were not within their own lives.
-That is what made this author an interrogation point which many desired to have explained; and that is the reason why "The Inner Experiences of a Cabinet Officer's Wife" was a story that found itself upon an unusual number of library tables in its days.
-She was well-qualified to write "The Inner Experiences of a Cabinet Officer's Wife", for the associations she had formed while living in the Capital were those which eminently fitted her for a description of the inside political and social workings of its complexities.
+"The Inner Experiences of a Cabinet Officer's Wife," written based on Furquhar's experiences while living in the Capital, was a picture of the complexity of the political and social workings of those who worked in the government, which the outsider would have been astonished to meet with at the United States Capitol.
+"The Inner Experiences of a Cabinet Officer's Wife" was a story that found itself upon an unusual number of library tables in its days.
 A host of personal letters showed that some comments had struck some nerves, but the story swung gracefully on, through threatened libel suits and denunciations of every description.
 "There was not a single specific and living character in city life that was intentionally put down," she says, "with perhaps one exception, and that was of a woman, and by her permission."

 "The Professor's Daughter" first appeared in the Saturday Evening Post, when it had its great expansion.
-It was the story of simple people in a simple Rhode Island country neighborhood, whose characteristics she well knew, for among them she had lived a quiet, studious life for many summers.
-It contained that human element which made Shakespeare and Mark Twain immortal, and it was very popular.
+It was the story of simple people in a Rhode Island country neighborhood, whose characteristics Farquhar well knew, for among them she had lived a quiet, studious life for many summers.
+It contained that human element that made it very popular.